 People have left everything from teddy bears to bicycles there and everyone has been transformed into a statue for a long time.
 People believed that the well was coerced by a witch.
 Scientists today, though, have found that the water just has unusually high mineral content.
 As a result, it creates a hard mineral shell over anything it touches, just like a house.
 The lab types are formed in caves

 Waterfalls some of the most beautiful and natural sites to see in the world.
 Not to mention they can be very romantic.
 Want to take it to the next level?
 Visit the underwater waterfall.
 This waterfall can be found near Africa and South America and is caused by the strength of the current.
 That pushes water downwards.
 The scientific term for this underwater waterfall is actually Kelvin Helmholtz waves, but the underwater waterfall does sound cooler, but all may not be exactly as it seems.
-What you’re witnessing that looks like an underwater waterfall is actually sand from the shores of Mauritius being driven by ocean currents off of that high coastal shelf and down into the darker ocean depths off the southern tip of the island.
-If you’re worried that Mauritius is about to lose all of its beautiful white sand to the depths of the ocean, don’t
+If you’re worried that Mauritius is close to lose all of its beautiful white sand to the depths of the ocean, don’t

 Number 5:Crooked Forest, Poland

 Sometimes the strangest sights are found in nature.
-In this case, 400 pine trees in the northwest of Poland appear to be almost normal.
 But they are not.
 If you look at it.
-The base of these trees, you might feel like you’ve just entered a strange mystical fairy tale, all of the trees have the same northward 90-degree bend at the base of their limb known as the Crooked Forest.
+The base of those trees, you would possibly desire you’ve just entered a wierd mystical fairy tale, all of the trees have an equivalent northward 90-degree bend at the base of their limb referred to as the Crooked Forest.

 Number 4:Sea splits into two